gammapy/gammapy/docs/development/setup.rst

 gammapy-extra repository
 ========================

-For Gammapy we have a second repository for example data files, Jupyter notebooks and a few other things:
+For Gammapy we have a second repository for most of the example data files and a few other things:

     https://github.com/gammapy/gammapy-extra

 Example data
 ------------

-The ``datasets`` and ``test_dataset`` folders contain example datasets that are used by the Gammapy documentation and tests.
+The ``datasets`` and ``datasets/tests`` folders contain example datasets that are used by the Gammapy documentation and tests.
 Note that here is a lot of old cruft, because Gammapy was developed since 2013 in parallel with the development of data formats for gamma-ray astronomy (see below).